alamhanz/lereng/README.md

 map_maker.insert(df_normalized, metric_col="2021", area_col="Prov", store_path="temp_viz") # The result save on "temp_viz" folder in html
 map_maker.render() # render the map for notebook visualization
 ```

+## Disclaimer

+The Area name Normalization is still under investigation to get the best result.
+Currently the `fast-test` model still can't handle for Kecamatan or Kabupaten/Kota Level.
+Even for province, it still like 60% good.

 ## Sources